 Q2 guide lands below $84B, GB300 Ultra commentary suggests delay, or any tightening signal on China export policy.
 RSI at 71 means there's no positioning cushion — a soft guide here gets compounded by mechanical selling.

-Where NVDA sits relative to the names most often paired with it in AI/semi discussions.
+Where this stock sits relative to the names most often compared with it.

 | Ticker | Rev growth (YoY) | Gross margin | Fwd P/E | Estimate trend | Earnings reaction |